lpnh/aoc-template/README.md

 ## Next Days

-A "default" `next_day.rs` file is provided for subsequent days, so you can just copy and paste it in the same `bin` folder.
+A "default" `next_day.rs` file without documentation and comments is provided for subsequent days, so you can just copy and paste it in the same `bin` folder.
 Simply rename it appropriately, for example, as`day_02.rs`, etc.
 Don't forget to update the `CURRENT_DAY` constant in the new file.